Equal Opportunity, Nondiscrimination, Anti-Harassment, and Non-Retaliation Policy

 • May affect not only the person to whom it is directed but also third parties who witness or observe harassment.

-Nothing in this policy limits academic freedom, guaranteed by the Faculty Code and the Statement on Student Rights and Responsibilities, which is a pre-eminent value of the university.
-Accordingly, in an academic setting, expression that is reasonably designed or reasonably intended to contribute to academic inquiry, education or debate on issues of public concern does not violate this policy.
+Nothing in this policy limits freedom of expression or academic freedom, guaranteed by the Statement on Student Rights and Responsibilities and the Faculty Code, which are pre-eminent values of the university.
+Accordingly, in an academic setting, expression that is reasonably designed or reasonably intended to contribute to academic inquiry, education, or debate on issues of public concern does not violate this policy.
 This policy shall also be interpreted in a manner consistent with the principles of professional responsibility as set forth in the Faculty Code and related university policies and guidelines.

 Reporting Allegations of Discrimination and/or Harassment